thremulation-station/thremulation-docs/docs/quickstart/installation.md

 Now that you have all the requirements installed, it's time to clone the project code locally:

+1. Change directories into wherever you prefer the repo to be.
+For example: $ `cd ~/code`
 1. Clone the repo: $ `git clone https://github.com/thremulation-station/thremulation-station.git`
 1. Move into the new project folder: $ `cd thremulation-station`